realA10001986/VSR/README.md

 To trigger a "time travel" stand-alone, select the _Operation_ [button mode](#button-modes), and press "9".

-You can also connect a dedicated time travel button to your VSR; the button must connect "GPIO" to "3.3V" on the "Time Travel" connector.
+You can also connect a dedicated time travel button to your VSR; the button must connect "TT" to "3.3V" on the "Time Travel" connector.
 Pressing this button briefly will trigger a time travel.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.

 ## Temperature display

 As mentioned above, the VSR can display temperature.
-The temperature value can come from either a connected temperature sensor, or from the TCD - if the latter has a sensor connected, and is connected to the VSR via [BTTFN](#bttf-network-bttfn).
+The temperature value can come from either a connected temperature sensor, or from the TCD - if the latter has a sensor connected and is connected to the VSR via [BTTFN](#bttf-network-bttfn).

 The following sensor types are supported for direct (i2c) connection to the VSR:
 - [MCP9808](https://www.adafruit.com/product/1782) (address 0x18 - non-default),